 In addition to the above issues, hiring a Pensacola, Florida family lawyer that understands how to properly prepare your case for trial and takes the time to conduct discovery is crucial.
 You may have a solid case, but if you do not have an attorney that understands the Rules of Procedure and Rules of Evidence, in addition to a keen knowledge of the Florida Statutes, much of your argument may not be admissible in Court.
 There is a common misconception that you may be able to just go in and tell the Judge about what is happening in your case.
 Although, in day to day life this is a reasonable assumption; in Florida, the Court has certain rules of procedure it must abide by.
 Do not make the mistake of believing that everything you know or that someone told you may be admissible at Trial.
 It may be admissible- but only if it is presented properly.
 In addition to testimony, you will want to present concrete evidence to prove to the Court that your beliefs regarding the custodial issues and financial issues are true and should be considered when the Court is making its ruling.
 As with testimony, there are many documents that cannot be presented in Court unless certain rules are followed in advance.
 Hiring a Pensacola, Florida family lawyer with the knowledge to prepare, present and defend your case is the most vital choice you will make when faced with a family law issue.

 Finally, staff is important.
-Mr. Fisher’s staff is friendly and helpful, but beyond that they are knowledgeable.
-All clients are welcome to contact our office at anytime and discuss their case.
+Our staff is not only friendly and helpful; importantly, they are knowledgeable.
+All clients are welcome to contact the office at anytime and discuss their case.
 We will make every effort to address any concerns you may have and to answer questions that are bound to arise during the process.
-Our staff is experienced, and although you may feel very alone in your situation, chances are we have handled a similar dilemma in the past.
+We are experienced, and although you may feel alone in your situation, chances are we have handled a similar dilemma in the past.
 We are not here to judge you, but to understand and help you through this time.
-This is important as it can be very uncomfortable should you retain an office that is not understanding or treats you as if they do not have time for you.
-I would encourage you to contact my office.
-I assure you that my staff will treat you with courtesy and respect and will timely return your call.
+This is important as it can be very uncomfortable should your legal team not understand, or treat you as if they do not have time for you.
+We encourage you to contact our office.
+We will treat you with courtesy, respect, and will timely return your calls.
 For more on this, please see our professional responsibility section.

 What can I expect from the firm?